-The information Everyday Loans has provided suggested that it carried out a credit check and requested copies of bank statements from Mrs N before this loan was provided.
-The results of which showed that Mrs N was already paying a significant proportion of her monthly income towards credit repayments and was in a cycle of high-cost lending.
-And the bank statements obtained also showed that Mrs N was overdrawn too.
+The information Everyday Loans has provided suggested that it carried out a credit check and requested copies of bank statements from Miss A before this loan was provided.
+The results of which showed that Miss A was already paying a significant proportion of her monthly income towards credit repayments and was in a cycle of high-cost lending, which she was in arrears on.